 Social Security Disability Insurance works very similarly to Social Security retirement benefits.
 You must meet the work requirements to be eligible for SSDI benefits.

 After you earn a certain amount, you gain one work credit with the SSA.
 This amount increases each year to keep up with inflation.
-In 2020, for instance, you earn a credit for each $1,410 you make up to four credits a year, as outlined by the SSA.
+In 2022, for instance, you earn a credit for each $1,510 you make, up to four credits a year, as outlined by the SSA.

-At 20 credits—or after approximately 5 years—you are eligible for disability.
+At 20 credits—or after approximately 5 years—you are eligible for Disability Insurance Benefits.
 However, you might still be eligible for benefits with fewer work credits depending on your age.
 For example, you can qualify for SSDI payments if you are younger than 24 years old and earned six credits in the three years before becoming disabled.

 The government can deny or delay your claim if you do not submit the information that proves you are eligible, or if your information was incorrect or incomplete.
-An Ellwood City Social Security disability lawyer at Berger and Green can help you appeal a previous denial of benefits.
-Call our team now at (412) 661-1400.
+An Ellwood City Social Security Disability lawyer at Berger and Green can help you appeal a previous denial of benefits.
+We are ready and willing to help you when you need it.